FerRacimo/Archaeomics/PopGen2_Fstats.md

 Are any of the two statistics significant?
 In what direction? (i.e. is there an excess of ABBA or BABA patterns, relative to what you would expect under a 4-population tree?).
 What could this mean?

-To read more about this signal, you can check out the following papers, which suggest that a Northern Eurasian population that contributed ancestry to Native Americans also admixed with the ancestors of certain European populations, including French.
+To read more about this signal, you can check out the following papers, which suggest that a Northern Eurasian Steppe population that contributed ancestry to Native Americans also admixed with the ancestors of certain European populations, including French.
 Sardinians have almost none of this admixture, which is why F3(Sardinian,Karitiana,French) is so negative:

 http://www.genetics.org/content/192/3/1065